 7. What are the immigration consequences?

 DUI is generally not deportable.
-But the rules get fuzzier when a felony and fatality are involved.
+However, the rules get more complicated when a felony and fatality are involved.

 Non-citizens facing fatal DUI charges should contact an attorney immediately.
-The attorney can analyze whether the person’s legal status is threatened and how to fight back.
+The attorney can analyze whether your legal status is threatened and how to fight back.

 Charged with a fatal DUI under Nevada law?
 Our law office may be able to get the charge lessened or dismissed with no trial.
-Contact our Las Vegas DUI lawyers today to discuss creating an attorney-client relationship.
+Contact our Las Vegas DUI lawyers for guidance and representation.

 See our related articles on first and second degree murder (NRS 200.030) and involuntary manslaughter laws (NRS 200.070).